Diane Bonavist ~ writer

 Wow!
 Reading this book is like spending time in Ancient Greece!
-The author's ability to make the customs and culture, the system of government, and the class system of that time come alive is remarkable.
-As for the plot and the murder mystery, I have to admit I never saw the conclusion coming!
+The author's ability to make the customs and culture, ]come alive is remarkable.
+As for the murder mystery, I never saw the conclusion coming!
 A very good read.

 Daughters of Nyx

-It is 428 b.c.e. and Athens is roiling with intrigue over Pericles’ successor.
-Were it days ago, Timarcus would be at its center.
-But Kore has unexpectedly returned to him after seven years of separation and he is once again besotted.
-Then as quickly as she returns, she is gone, struck down by Apollo’s gentle arrow.
-Yet if it was a natural death, why can Timarcus not feel her presence as his beliefs promise?
-Instead he is haunted by images of Kore’s shade weeping, unable to pass to Elysium’s bright fields.
+428 b.c.e.
+Athens is roiling with intrigue over Pericles’ successor.
+Timarcus doesn't care.
+Kore is back after seven years and he is once again besotted.
+Then as quickly as she returns, she is gone, dead.
+Murdered?
+Timarcus is haunted by images of Kore’s shade weeping, unable to pass to Elysium’s bright fields.
 As Timarcus hunts for the truth about her death, suspicion soon points to General Cleon, Athens' ruthless new ruler.
 Should Timarcus denounce the most powerful man in Athens, bringing exile or worse upon himself to avenge Kore?
 As he unravels the astounding secret about her death, the humbling gods make him understand that the two of them never had a say in what befell them.
-They had always been at the mercy of the Daughters of Nyx who weave the fate of men.
+They had always been at the mercy of the Daughters of Nyx those fickle deities who cut and weave the fate of men.

-This novel completely transported me to ancient Greece, bringing history to life.
+Jan Brogan, author of the Hallie Ahern series writes "this novel completely transported me to ancient Greece, bringing history to life.
 The author is in total command of the setting and time period.
 You just step back in time and feel like you are living there, worrying about the brewing battle between Athens and Lesbos, and as you follow Timarcus as he tries to figure out who killed Kore, the love of his life.
-The prose is absolutely beautiful and yet never gets in the way of this elegant, fast-moving mystery.~ Jan Brogan, author of the Hallie Ahern series.
+The prose is absolutely beautiful and yet never gets in the way of this elegant, fast-moving mystery."

 Bonavist immerses readers in ancient Greece with cultural and historical tidbits that are subtly woven in without feeling stilted.
 Her inclusion of genuine belief in Greek gods and Timarcus’s fear of a painful afterlife for Kore are especially welcome motivators of character action.
 She also captures Timarcus’s grief in delicate complexity as he veers from total dejection and disbelief to violent rage.
 Other emotions, including Zeno’s complex feelings for Timarcus, add more layers to the story.